Vinz2008/C./README.md

 - [ ] If the cpu type is native, make llvm add the cpu features needed (https://github.com/rust-lang/rust/blob/2ccafed862f6906707a390caf180449dd64cad2e/compiler/rustc_codegen_llvm/src/llvm_util.rs#L517)
 - [ ] Add an option for cpu types and features
 - [ ] Add column number to debuginfos
+- [ ] Add a isize and usize type that would be the same type of a pointer

 ## Benchmarks compared to other languages